Cameltr/RGTSI/README.md

 To log training, use `--./logs` for Tensorboard.
 The logs are stored at `logs/[name]`.

 ## Pre-trained weights and test model
- You can download the pre-trained model [here](https://drive.google.com/drive/folders/1uLC9YN_34mLod5kIE1nMb9P5L40Iqbkp?usp=sharing)，and unzip it to `checkpoints`

-## Thanks
+I will re-train our model and update the parameters soon.

 ## Citation
-If you use this code for your research, please cite our papers.
+If you use this code or dataset for your research, please cite our papers.
 ```
 @inproceedings{RGTSI,
   title={Reference-guided texture and structure inference for image inpainting},